+This editorial address is framed in characteristic Miranda style, proposing a persona that is still falling off desks and playing with words.
+In the light of Hart’s growing multimedia success, however, her celebrity persona may wear a bit thin, stretched as it is between performance as ‘Miranda’ and a highly successful (and increasingly svelte) Hart.
+Miranda Hart’s unruly comedy has become a commodity within postfeminist media culture, selling merchandise and fronting a glossy fashion magazine; a shift which denotes the limits of Hart’s address to feminist ‘common sense’ in her sitcom and autobiography.
+The remarkable success of Miranda and Miranda demonstrates how a particular version of bourgeois feminism has been rehabilitated in contemporary popular culture.
+As Ros Gill observes, ‘feminism is now part of the cultural field’ but it has become ‘incorporated, revised and depoliticised’ (2007: 268).
+It would appear that Miranda and Miranda articulate precisely the sort of feminism that neoliberal consumer culture can sell.

 Works Cited

 Christine Becker, ‘Form, Function and Cultural Legitimation in Miranda’, conference paper delivered at Console-Ing Passions 2013, 23rd-25th June, De Montfort University, Leicester, UK.

+James Bennett, ‘The television personality system: televisual stardom revisited after film theory’, Screen, 49:1 (Spring 2008), pp.32-50.

 Charlotte Brunsdon, ‘The Feminist in the Kitchen: Martha, Martha and Nigella’, in Feminism in Popular Culture, edited by Joanne Hollows and Rachel Moseley, Oxford and New York: Berg (2006), pp.41-56.

+Jim Cook (ed.), BFI Dossier 17: Television Sitcom, London: British Film Institute (1982).

 Ed Cumming, ‘Miranda Hart is as funny as a potato – but her popularity proves Britain is still obsessed with class’, The Telegraph, 24th January 2011, available online at: http://blogs.telegraph.co.uk/culture/edcummingliterature/100050880/miranda-hart-is-as-funny-as-a-potato-but-her-popularity-proves-britain-is-still-obsessed-with-class/ (accessed 25th September 2013).

+Richard Dyer, Stars, London: British Film Institute (1979).

 Tina Fey, Bossypants, London: Sphere (2011).